List of Kirakira PreCure a la Mode characters: Antagonists

 A rabbit-like fairy who is Kirarin's younger twin brother.
 He fell into depression because he was unable to match her skills, and as a result, grew to hate sweets.
 Soon after, Noir took the Kirakiraru from Pikario's heart and transformed him into the human Julio, causing any sweets he made from then on to be stained in darkness.
 He was responsible for causing the Kirakiraru Thieves to become evil by giving them the belts, and also has the ability to steal Kirakiraru to transform his rod depending on the sweet the Kirakiraru originated from.
-Julio assumes the identity of transfer student Rio Kuroki (黒樹 リオ, Kuroki Rio) to spy on the Cures as Ichika's classmate.
-He discovers the Cures' identities during their second confrontation, but is exposed after Yukari discovers he has been gathering information about the Cures.
+Julio assumes the identity of transfer student Rio Kuroki to spy on the Cures as Ichika's classmate.
+He discovers the Cures' identities during their second confrontation, but is exposed after Yukari discovers he has been gathering information about the Cures, though she didn't inform other Cures about him.
 After stealing Ichika's Kirakiraru, causing her to fall into despair, he transforms his rod into a dark replica of the Candy Rod and nearly defeats the Cures until Ichika recovers and returns to aid them.
 Together, they break his mask and rod and Cure Whip offers him to come with them, but he refuses and leaves.
 He later fights the Cures again, during which Kirarin discovers he is her brother, and he is purified and returns to his fairy form.
-Later on, he sacrifices himself to protect Ciel from Noir and allow her to complete her parfait and become a Cure.
+Later on, he sacrifices himself to protect Kirarin from Noir and allow her to complete her parfait and become a Cure.
 He also gives her his rod, which transforms into the Rainbow Ribbon.
 He eventually recovers in the shrine and later returns to help the Cures battle Glaive.
-In the epilogue, he is shown to have opened his own patisserie alongside Ciel.
+In the epilogue, he is shown to have opened his own patisserie alongside Kirarin.